Causal Inference with Missing Exposures and Missing Outcomes: Statistical Estimation and Inference

-TMLE is an asymptotically linear estimator and is normally distributed in the large data limit \citep{van2011targeted}.
-When the $N$ participants are i.i.d., the estimator minus the estimand behaves like a sample mean in the first order: $\hat{\Psi} - \Psi = \frac{1}{N}\sum_{i=1}^N D_i + o_P(N^{-1/2})$ where $D_i$ is the influence curve for participant $i=\{1,\ldots,N\}$ and $o_P(N^{-1/2})$ is a second-order remainder term going to zero in probability \citep{vanderVaart1998}.
-The estimated influence curve is used to calculate standard errors, Wald-type confidence intervals, and p-values.
+TMLE is an asymptotically linear estimator and is normally distributed in the large data limit.\citep{van2011targeted} The estimator minus the estimand behaves like a sample mean in the first order: $\hat{\Psi} - \Psi = \frac{1}{N}\sum_{i=1}^N D_i + o_P(N^{-1/2})$ where $D_i$ is the influence curve for participant $i=\{1,\ldots,N\}$ and $o_P(N^{-1/2})$ is a second-order remainder term going to zero in probability.\citep{vanderVaart1998} The estimated influence curve is used to calculate standard errors, Wald-type confidence intervals, and p-values.
 Concretely, a 95\% confidence interval is constructed using $\hat{\Psi} \pm z_{0.0975} \frac{\hat{\sigma}}{\sqrt{n} }$ where $z_{0.975}$ is the critical value at the 97.5th-percentile of the standard normal and $\hat{\sigma}$ is the standard deviation of the estimated influence curve.
-For ratio-type estimands (Eq.~\ref{eq:final}), once the influence curves for the numerator and denominator have been estimated, the Delta method provides an estimate of the influence curve for our overall estimand (i.e., numerator/denominator).
-Then to calculate measures of association on the difference, ratio, or odds ratio scale, we apply the Delta method a second time to get inference for these types of functionals.
+For ratio-type estimands (Eq.~\ref{eq:final}), once the influence curves for the numerator and denominator have been estimated, the Delta method provides an estimate of the influence curve for our overall estimand.\cite{vanderVaart1998,Moore2009} Then to calculate measures of association on the difference, ratio, or odds ratio scale, we apply the Delta method a second time to get inference for these types of functionals (Appendix S6).

-If clustering is present, estimation and inference must be adjusted.
-First, the cross-validation scheme used within Super Learner must respect the independent unit.
-Concretely, participants in a given cluster are all assigned to the same sample-split.
-Second, for influence curve-based inference, let $m=\{1,\ldots, M\}$ index the clusters and $j=\{1,\ldots, Z_m\}$ index for participants in cluster $m$ \citep{schnitzer2014effect}.
-Then the total number of participants is $N=\sum_m Z_m$, and the asymptotic linearity result is re-expressed as $\hat{\Psi} - \Psi = \frac{1}{M}\sum_{m=1}^M \left( \sum_{j \in Z_m} D_{m,j}\frac{M}{N} \right)$ where $D_{m,j}$ denotes the influence curve for the $j^{th}$ participant in the $m^{th}$ cluster and where we suppressed the second-order remainder term for notational convenience.
-Altogether, $X_m = \frac{M}{N} \sum_{j \in Z_m} D_{m,j}$ is the cluster-level influence curve, which has aggregated the individual-level influence curves within cluster $m$ and is weighted by the ratio of the number of clusters to the number of individuals $M/N$.
-We then proceed with variance estimation using the cluster-level influence curve.
-This approach is equivalent to using an independent working correlation matrix when obtaining robust (sandwich-based) inference.